Top Dawg Entertainment: 2018–present: Spotify criticisms and Lamar's departure

 Damn won five awards at the 60th Annual Grammy Awards (January 2018), including for Best Rap Album.
 Ctrl received four nominations at the ceremony, including for Best Urban Contemporary Album.
 SiR released his second album, November, on January 19.
 On February 9, TDE released Black Panther: The Album, the soundtrack album for the Marvel Studios superhero film Black Panther.
 It was curated and executive produced by Lamar and Tiffith.
 From May to June, artists embarked on TDE's first full-label tour, The Championship Tour.
 During the tour, Tiffith and Lamar entered into a publicized dispute with Spotify over their Hate Content & Hateful Conduct policy, which removed artists such as XXXTentacion and R. Kelly from their editorial and algorithmic playlists due to their respective legal issues.
 Tiffith, along with Henderson, claimed that the policy promoted censorship, and threatened to pull TDE's catalog from the platform if they kept the policy as it stood.
 Spotify reversed their policy in response to the criticism and reinstated XXXTentacion's music back onto playlists after other artists followed suit in threatening to pull their musical works.

 Jay Rock signed a joint contract with Interscope Records, and released his third album Redemption on June 15, 2018.
 Rapper Reason joined the label on August 8.
 On January 25, 2019, TDE announced the signing of singer Zacari, who has been affiliated with the label since 2017.
 He released his first extended play, Run Wild Run Free, on March 15.
-Schoolboy Q released his fifth album, Crash Talk, on April 26.
+ScHoolboy Q released his fifth album, Crash Talk, on April 26.
 SiR signed a joint contract with RCA Records and released his third album Chasing Summer on August 30.

 Rolling Stone reported that Dave Free left the label in October 2019; his position as co-president was later succeeded by Tiffith's son, Anthony "Moosa" Tiffith Jr. After rumors emerged of his departure in 2020, Lamar confirmed that he was producing his final album under TDE on August 20, 2021.
 Five days later, the label announced the signing of rapper Ray Vaughn, who began working with them in 2020.
 On March 31, 2022, TDE partnered with Capitol Records and signed rapper Doechii.
-She is the first female rapper to join the label.
+She is the second female rapper to join the label.
 SZA's second studio album, SOS (2022), broke several Billboard chart records and spawned TDE's second number-one single "Kill Bill".

+In September 2024, singer-songwriter Alemeda was announced as the new signee to the label in collaboration with Warner Records.
+In March 2026, South Carolina rapper Trap Dickey was signed to the label in partnership with 11 Music Group LLC.